aharita/engineer-to-leader/docs/junior-to-senior/module-7/index.md

 ---
 # Module 7: Mentoring & Onboarding (The Multiplier Effect)

-**A Senior Engineer is a force multiplier.**
+**A Senior Engineer is a force multiplier.
+A selfish Senior is just a lonely expert waiting to burn out.**

 If you write 10x code, you are a 10x engineer.
 If you help 5 people write 2x code, you are a 10x engineer.
 The second one is scalable.
-The first one burns you out.
+The first one means you can never take a vacation because the whole codebase lives in your head.

 Mentoring is not "teaching people how to code."
-It is teaching them how to *think* and how to *navigate the system*.
+It is teaching them how to *think*, how to *navigate the system*, and how to not repeat the same dumb mistakes you made.
+(Learn from my pain so I didn't suffer for nothing.)

 ---